MorpheusAIs/Morpheus/TestnetSmartContracts.md

 - There are lots of other faucets that can easily be found for the Goerli testnet but usually require an address that has been active on the main Ethereum network.

-## Part 2: Converting go ETH to stETH
+## Part 2: Converting goETH to stETH

 -  Next, you will need to convert your goETH into Goerli stETH.
 You can do this by visiting https://stake.testnet.fi/.
 You will be able to load so goETH and swap it for stETH in just a few clicks.
 (Note: This site is currently very low on stETH at the time of writing this tutorial and might only have dust to exchange.
 Please leave some for others.)